jupial/Accessing-Intercepting-Modifying-HTTP-Cookies/README.md

 ```

-You should now see the CTF interface.
+You should now be able to go to http://localhost:5001/ and see the CTF interface.